 For example, a deleted user might have been re-created (either by an admin or due to a directory sync application).
 If you then try to restore the deleted user, you'll see the message.

 To check for the existing username and remove the conflict:

 Type the name you're trying to create, rename, or restore in the search box at the top of the Admin console and click the Search icon.

-Click on the name of the user or group that currently uses this name.
+- Click on the name of the user or group that currently uses this name.

-When you change a user's primary email address, Google Apps retains the old address as an email alias for the user, to ensure continuous mail delivery.
+- If you renamed the existing user in the previous step, go to User information Email aliases and remove the email alias created by the user rename process.
+When you change a user's primary email address, G Suite retains the old address as an email alias for the user, to ensure continuous mail delivery.
 Therefore, if you want to re-use the old address, you first need to delete the email alias.
 See impact of renaming a user to learn more.